BrunoSalerno/mbtiles-mapper/README.md

 * Modify `tiles_path` option in `config.json` with the destination folder path

-* Start a static server to server your map.
+* Start a static server to serve your map.
 For example, with [http-server](https://www.npmjs.org/package/http-server), go to your map directory and run:

 ```
 http-server ./